Key dates for Crowdsaucing

 Where do the tomatoes get delivered?

-We will only be delivering Crowdsaucing tomatoes via home delivery.
-We are concerned that huge tomato orders may overwhelm Food Hosts!
-Deliveries will be from Monday March 27th to Thursday April 13th.
+We will only be delivering Crowdsaucing tomatoes via home delivery or to Food Hosts.
+Deliveries will be from week commencing Monday March 27th to Thursday April 13th.

 What are the best bottles to use?